vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 The old topology browser in vtctld2 has also been reimagined into a graph-traversal UI, that allows you to explore topology across single and multi-cluster deployments.
 <img src="/files/2022-11-28-vtadmin-intro/topology.gif" alt="GIF of topology in VTAdmin Web"/>

+### Role-based access control
+VTAdmin also supports role-based access control (RBAC).
+This allows you to restrict access to, and actions on certain resources to a subset of users for an added layer of security.
+For more information on how to configure RBAC in VTAdmin, refer to our documentation [here](https://vitess.io/docs/15.0/reference/vtadmin/role-based-access-control/).

 ## How does VTAdmin work?
 VTAdmin Web is a web client that queries data from VTAdmin API via HTTP protocol.
 VTAdmin API in turn, is a mostly stateless API server that fetches data from VTGates and Vtctlds via gRPC.
 It returns this data to the frontend, VTAdmin Web.
 In a multi-cluster environment, that might look like:
 <img src="/files/2022-11-28-vtadmin-intro/architecture.png" alt="Architecture diagram for VTAdmin API and Web"/>